thomluther/anker-solix-api/README.md

 When using monitoring from local json file folder, the values will not change typically, with the exception of mixed in MQTT data from MQTT file poller.
 The file option is useful to validate the Api parsing with various system constellations, as well as validating MQTT data extraction.
 You can navigate through the list of json folders to verify/debug various system exports with the tool.

 > [!NOTE]
-> MQTT data in File mode can only be extracted if the export files contain MQTT data (optional), the MQTT session is enabled in the monitor tool and an MQTT data description is defined in the `mqttmap.py` for the device PN.
+> MQTT data in File mode can only be extracted if the export files contain MQTT messages (optional), the MQTT session is enabled in the monitor tool and an MQTT data description is defined in the `mqttmap.py` for the device PN.

 The monitor uses following value highlighting with enabled MQTT session to distinguish their data source:
 - Yellow: Device MQTT values with any new extracted data